TalismanTarun/HotelBookingAnalysis/README.md

 ## Objective
 We are provided with a hotel bookings dataset.

-Out main objective is perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and how factors governing hotel bookings interact with each other.
+Our main objective is perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and how factors governing hotel bookings interact with each other.

 ## Dataset
 We are given a hotel bookings dataset.
 This dataset contains booking information for a city hotel and a resort hotel.
 It contains the following features.